benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 {%
   include 'partials/image-with-caption.html'
   image:"knab-rock.jpg"
-  caption:"Paddle boarding around Mumbles passing Knab Rock, photo by Dylan Tucker" alt-text:"Two paddle boarders on the sea.
+  caption:"Paddle boarding around Mumbles passing Knab Rock, photo by Dylan Tucker." alt-text:"Two paddle boarders on the sea.
 Cliffs topped with trees in the background.
 Sky is cloudy and blue."
 %}